Locations:

 Do lactation cookies work?

-Many people swear by lactation cookies, but the scientific evidence doesn’t back up these claims.
+Many swear by lactation cookies, but the scientific evidence doesn’t back up these claims.
 For example, one study looked at the effects of lactation cookies versus conventional cookies.
 The researchers found no significant differences in breast milk production.

 “If someone is actually seeing a boost in their milk supply, it’s probably due to the extra calories,” says Romito.
 “Washing down the cookies with a glass of milk or water also improves hydration.”